Temple Beth Elohim Lifelong Learning Experience

 MORNING SESSION (10:00-11:15)

-THE BOOK OF GENESIS: A Literary Approach, Rabbi Bob Orkand
+THE BOOK OF GENESIS CONTINUED with Rabbi Bob Orkand

 Genesis is an extremely rich text that can be approached from a variety of perspectives, including literary, historical, theological, and archaeological.
 Most of the stories in Genesis are very familiar, but many crucial issues in the study of the book are less familiar to general audiences.